-A big messy smartphone
+A big, messy smartphone

 That’s what I see whenever I open a laptop in the hope of repairing it or pimping it up.
-My efforts inevitably result in resentful failures, and I either leave the thing broken or send it to a technician.
+My efforts tend to result in resentful failures, and I either leave the thing broken or send it to a technician.
 Me, fixing a clumsy block of metal and plastic where every single piece is soldered up or goes inside of a chip?
 No, thanks.

 Before you think I give up too fast, let me tell you that, sure, I could learn how to fix my own laptops, but that’s not the point; the point is I don’t want to.
 Laptops to me are like cars: an inferior technology that I only resort to when there’s absolutely no other option available.